1saminyeasar/PowerBi_Dashboards/README.md

 # PowerBi_Dashboards
-Some Analytical Dashboards created using PowerBI.
+Some Analytical Dashboards created by using PowerBI.